The Little Horn And 2,300 Days Of Daniel 8

 This language is by no means uncommon in the Scriptures.
 It is usual to compare princes and rulers, and especially ecclesiastical rulers, with the sun, moon, and stars.
 Undoubtedly it is the design here to describe the pride and ambition of Antiochus, and to show that he did not think anything too exalted for his aspiration.
 None were too high or too sacred to be secure from his attempts to overthrow them, and even those who, by their position and character, seemed to deserve to be spoken of as suns and stars, as “the host of heaven,” were not secure.

 And it cast down some of the host and of the stars to the ground – The horn seemed to grow up to the stars, and to wrest them from their places, and to cast them to the earth.
-Antiochus, in the fulfillment of this, east down and trampled on the princes, and rulers, and people, of the holy host or army of God.
+Antiochus, in the fulfillment of this, cast down and trampled on the princes, and rulers, and people, of the holy host or army of God.
 All that is implied in this was abundantly fulfilled in what he did to the Jewish people.
 Compare 1 Macc.
 1, and 2 Macc.
 8:2.

 And stamped upon them – With indignation and contempt.
 Nothing could better express the conduct of Antiochus toward the Jews.